Sterling College has seven residence halls, each with its own personality.

 Houston House

-The common area features newly renovated kitchen, laundry, and living area.
-The whimsical gardens behind Houston are flanked by shrubbery archways and abundant with fairy houses and host Sterling’s graduation festivities.
+Houston House has five double rooms, all with private bathrooms.
+Named for former faculty member Ned Houston, it is home to Sterling’s teaching kitchen and a food library.
+The common area features a newly renovated kitchenette, laundry, and living area.
+The formal gardens behind Houston are flanked by shrubbery archways and host Sterling’s graduation festivities.

 • South House